Context-Guided Decompilation: A Step Towards Re-executability: Evaluation

-\paragraph{Metrics.} We report the \textbf{Executable Success Rate (ESR)}, defined as the proportion of functions that compile successfully and pass all functional tests.
-This metric jointly captures syntactic correctness (compilability) and semantic equivalence (functional behavior).
+\paragraph{Metrics.} We report the \textbf{Executable Success Rate (ESR)}, defined as the proportion of decompiled functions $\hat{S}_t$ that compile at \texttt{-O0} and pass all I/O test cases within a 5-second timeout, ensuring both syntactic and semantic correctness.